9 Things To Watch On Netflix If You're Staying In This Sunday Afternoon

 2. Marvel's Iron Fist: Season 1

-This was only released yesterday and looks pretty slick.
+This was only released fairly recently and looks pretty slick.

 After becoming a lone survivor in a plane accident as a child, Danny Rand, a billionaire New Yorker is left stranded in a mystical Buddhist monastery and trains in kung-fu and the supernatural art of the Iron Fist.
 Fifteen years later, he returns to New York City...